 Rotorua FAQs

-This experience is only a 20-minute drive from Rotorua and the tour includes hotel pick-up and drop-off, so you don’t need to worry about transportation.
+This tour starts only about 20 minutes from Rotorua and includes hotel pick-up and drop-off, so you don’t need to worry about transportation.
 It will take some courage for sure, but all the safety equipment including a wetsuit and helmet are provided, and experienced river guides are always on hand to help.

 There are also some photographers out there who will capture you in your best wetsuit-wearing pose!
 You can buy those after the activity, once your heart has stopped racing.